History of Calvary Evangelical Free Church

 Steve (Renee) Cooper August 5, 2001 to November 26, 2005

-Pastor Don (Marla) Barsness joined Calvary as the associate pastor in March of 2014.
+Pastor Don (Marla) Barsness joiserved Calvary as the associate pastor March of 2014 - July of 2018.

 In addition to weekly Sunday morning services, ministries include AWANA (a children's Bible club), a men's Bible study, women's ministry, small groups, youth group, and Sunday School for all ages.
 We support a number of missionaries in fields at home and overseas.